doeunkwon/Juggler/README.md

 screen.
 The objective is to keep all the balls alive.
 Each ball will have its own speed, size, and color.

+**Users can:**
+- Add/remove balls of different sizes, speed, and color
+- Change the width and speed of the paddle
+- Save/load the state of the game

+This project is of interest to me for the following
+reasons:
+- I've always wanted to build a desktop application.
+- I'm fascinated by the OG computer games like Space Invaders, Snake, Brick Breakers, and Pong.
+It's always interested me how such simple games could captivate the interest of so many people.
+- At the end of the day, I just think that this will be a lot of fun to build.

 **Who's it for?**

 The target audience for Juggler is just about anyone